androw72/setup_instruction_spark_ereader/README.md

 __Test the [Spark-CardInfo](https://github.com/mumblepins/sd-card-library/blob/master/firmware/examples/Spark-CardInfo.cpp) example to verify the SD card and connection.__

  - copy the .cpp and .h files to core-firmware/src &../inc.
- - copy the examples/Spark-CardInfo.cpp to application.cpp and change
+ - copy the examples/Spark-CardInfo.cpp to application.cpp
- - 'include "sd-card-library/sd-card-library.h"' to include '"sd-card-library.h"'
+ - Change 'include "sd-card-library/sd-card-library.h"' to include '"sd-card-library.h"'

 Connect througt the USB-serialport with a serial monitor (115200 baud) (i.e. sparc-dev serial monitor) and send a character to trigger the response.
 The program should read the sd-card and report back the library list: